 How can men be proactive about their health?

 First I would say see their primary care provider at regular recommended intervals.
-Their doctor can address concerns, assess any risks he has, and then together the customer and provider can form an individualized plan to really optimize health going forward.
+Their doctor can address concerns, assess any risks he has, and then together the patient and provider can form an individualized plan to really optimize health going forward.

 Generally, though, men often know what the right answer is to be healthy—which includes daily exercise, eat a healthy diet, wear a seat belt, quit bad habits like smoking or drinking too much—but they lack the specifics of how to do it, or the motivation to execute it, and then suddenly 20 years go by and they have collected a list of diagnoses along with a list of medications, and their quality of life is shrinking.
 The frustrating part is that many of these diagnoses are preventable or at least delay-able.